If you are looking for a good crypto-mining marketplace, continue reading to find out a suitable NiceHash alternative for you in our 2020 guide.

 The built-in Crypto Calculator allows users to determine just how much they can earn by HOLD-ing their coins for a specified period of time.
 HoneyMiner is easy to install and, unlike most other similar apps, it only requires users to enter a valid email address before they can start mining.

-Another newcomer into the scene of crypto mining is Awesome Miner.
-It’s a mining network that allows any crypto enthusiast to maximize the profits of his or her cryptocurrency mining operations.
+Awesome Miner is a mining network that allows any crypto enthusiast to maximize the profits of his or her cryptocurrency mining operations.
 The platform can be accessed either via a web interface or directly through a Windows app.
 The app can also run on Linux.

 One of the desirable features of Awesome Miner is the app’s profitability switching system.
-This system relies on real-time multi-pool statistics and coins various coin parameters, as well as algorithms and mining software to always ensure the highest rate of profitability.
-The main drawback is the fact that the interface can be a little cluttered which might make it a bit confusing for first-time users.
+This system relies on real-time multi-pool statistics and various coin parameters, as well as algorithms and mining software, to always ensure the highest rate of profitability.
+The main drawback is the fact that the interface can be a little cluttered, which might make it a bit confusing for first-time users.

-All of the above are good NiceHash alternatives, however, it’s important to do your own research and to thoroughly evaluate all the pros and cons before making a decision.
+All of the above are good mining platforms; however, it’s important to do your own research and to thoroughly evaluate all the pros and cons before making a decision.
 We hope that the information we provided will help you find the best Nicehash alternative for you.